alimness/sabbath-school-resources/src/en/devo/dh-reading-plan-01/part-03/day-142/day-142-1-egw.md

 ---
-title: EGW Reading
+title: Apostasy at the Jordan PP 453-456b
-subtitle: Apostasy at the Jordan PP 453-456b
+subtitle: EGW Reading
 ---

-Chapter 41—Apostasy at the Jordan
+### Chapter 41—Apostasy at the Jordan

 This chapter is based on Numbers 25.